natesan-gif/Picoworkers-client/README.md

 - AxiosSecure: Enhanced security for HTTP requests.
 - TanStack Query: State management solution for React applications.
 - Tanstack Mutation: Efficient data manipulation with Tanstack Mutation.

+#### if you want to clone the repository and run it in your local computer please follow the steps below
+- Open your terminal or command prompt.
+- Run the following command with your project repository URL: git clone https://github.com/NLucky320/assignment-12-client
+- Install Dependencies in yoour project directory: npm install
+- Run the Project: npm start dev